Will1445/Practice-Projects/README.md

 ### Epicycles

-- A visualisation of how Fourier can be used to model 2D images.
+- A visualisation of how Fourier can be used to model 2D images
-- Simply run the file and click to begin drawing out a shape.
+- Simply run the file and click to begin drawing out a shape
-- Click again to finish drawing and the program will automatically draw out the shape using rotating circles of constant rotational velocity.
+- Click again to finish drawing and the program will automatically draw out the shape using rotating circles of constant rotational velocity

 ### Planet orbits

-- A collection of Pygame simulations of the interactions of planets.
+- A collection of Pygame simulations of the interactions of planets
-- There are some preset scenarios like the 2- and 3-planet systems, a 3-body binary star system, and a model for the solar system.
+- There are some preset scenarios like the 2- and 3-planet systems, a 3-body binary star system, and a model for the solar system
-- The `n_planet_system` files can be used to simulate any number of planets, even with your mouse acting as a point of gravitational attraction.
+- The `n_planet_system` files can be used to simulate any number of planets, even with your mouse acting as a point of gravitational attraction

 ### Superconductor Modelling